vineetraghav123/EIS/README.md

 ## Employee Information and Verification System
- - A web application that provides services like recruitment, maintaining service records and employee activities. it works similarly as credit report bureaus.
+ - A web application that provides services like recruitment, maintaining service records and employee activities.
+It works similarly to credit report bureaus.
 It is designed to make recruitment process faster.
- - It can help with faster verfication of the employees and hence faster recruitment.
+ - It can help with faster verification of the employees leading to quicker recruitment.

 ## Installation:
- - Import databse file->eis.php, contains tables structure and dummy data.
+ - Import database file->eis.php, contains table structure and dummy data.
  - Setup database connection file.